ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/shacojx/CVE-2025-1094-Exploit](https://github.com/shacojx/CVE-2025-1094-Exploit) :  ![starts](https://img.shields.io/github/stars/shacojx/CVE-2025-1094-Exploit.svg) ![forks](https://img.shields.io/github/forks/shacojx/CVE-2025-1094-Exploit.svg)

 ## CVE-2025-1015
  The Thunderbird Address Book URI fields contained unsanitized links.
 This could be used by an attacker to create and export an address book containing a malicious payload in a field.
 For example, in the “Other” field of the Instant Messaging section.
 If another user imported the address book, clicking on the link could result in opening a web page inside Thunderbird, and that page could execute (unprivileged) JavaScript.
-This vulnerability affects Thunderbird  128.7.
+This vulnerability affects Thunderbird  128.7 and Thunderbird  135.